3noix/UJPS/README.md

 ## Examples

-First, don't hesitate to take a look at the profiles examples in the "Profiles" directory.
+First, don't hesitate to take a look at the profiles examples in the "examples/Profiles" directory.
 But here are a few lines of code of a UJPS profile, just to let you feel how a profile is coded. "tmwj" designates the ThrustMaster Warthog Joystick object and "TMWJ" the namespace that contains the names of its buttons, axes and povs:

 ```C++
 bool Profile::setupJoysticks()